 It’s always great to hear when the efforts of certain councils to boost affordable housing in their catchment area work well.
 It’s even better to hear that they are utilising self-build as a way to increase the number of low cost properties – and this is what Shropshire council has successfully done.

 The ‘build your own’ initiative provides an innovative solution for locals whose property needs are not met by the market, and who may also not be a priority for the more mainstream affordable residential tenures, such as those provided by housing associations.

 Under Shropshire’s scheme, the council makes it easier for people to self-build by removing planning restrictions that may otherwise apply.
-Here, building is permitted outside of the main towns and villages as an exception to the normal policies, which usually
+Here, building is permitted outside of the main towns and villages as an exception to the normal policies, which usually restrict any development.

 The terms of the scheme state that the dwelling can be no more than 100m2 and has to be formally designated as an ‘affordable home’ in the Parish.
 If and when the self-builder moves out, it has to be sold at a reduced rate (normally 60% of the open market value) to another eligible local.
 The initiative has been running for several years and continues to grow in popularity.

 One couple who have benefited from the council’s approach are Hannah Jones and her partner Theo Hodnett.
 The pair had wanted to move in together for some time, but local house prices were prohibitive.